Perturbed Fourier uniqueness and interpolation results in higher dimensions: Introduction

-The authors are grateful to Mateus Sousa for several discussions during the early stages of this manuscript, and to Danylo Radchenko for remarks and suggestions on its final version.
-We would also like to thank the anonymous referee for valuable comments and suggestions which helped improving the exposition.
+The authors are grateful to Mateus Sousa for several discussions during the early stages of this manuscript and to Danylo Radchenko for remarks and suggestions on its final version.
+We would also like to thank the anonymous referee for valuable comments and suggestions.
+J.P.G.R. acknowledges financial support through the ERC grant agreement No. 721675 “Regularity and Stability in Partial Differential Equations (RSPDE)".